pranavidk/demo1/README.md

 # Demo

 **Some Description**
-*Learning how to use git for this first time*
+*Learning how to use git for this first time!*